Epitech-Nantes-Tek3/AREA/README.md

 The http://localhost:8081/client.apk root should provide an APK, an Android version of the mobile client.

 The http://localhost:8080/about.json root should answer with the server service.

+## **Thanks for reading**

+Feel free to read the `CONTRIBUTING.md`.

+Do not hesitate to contact any member for any questions or remarks.
+You can click on each following name.

 ## **Authors**